 I stepped out into the brightening mornings feeling surprisingly awakened and alive, ready for a day of yoga and more meditation, punctuated by a nap by the pool or a hike in the magnificent, etched mountains, and, of course meal times, ceremonies in themselves.
 Marked by the gong, meals were a communal affair where all shared in exquisite, lovingly prepared vegetarian dishes.
 Even putting together one’s bag lunch had a particular ritualistic quality: choosing among and celebrating homemade spreads, roasted veggies, and the famous Tassajara bread.

 Also communal (much to my surprise) were the baths, where I quickly learned that “clothing optional” really meant “nude.”
 These too have a ritual to them, though, and once I understood that, discomfort easily melted away in the medicinal, sulfuric hot springs, where the ladies detoxed and chatted after a day of activity.
 (Even more magical, I discovered, is an early morning soak, when all is quiet and the valley wakes up before your eyes.)

 When our final circle came around, tears were shed by many—for the newly forged friendships, for the personal progress, for the beauty that comes from quiet, and (for me anyway) for the surprise of it all.

 The peace I captured at Tassajara lasted far longer than expected.
 It lasted as we bumped up and over the mountain, and well after my phone buzzed back to life, tittering with text message and email overload despite my silly away message.
-It was just me and the wind (no radio) along Highway 1, and even my brother’s chaotic household, with boisterous teens rushing in and out, did nothing to muss my Zen.
+Later, it was just me and the wind (no radio) coasting along Highway 1 to visit my brother, and even his chaotic household—with boisterous teens rushing in and out—did nothing to harsh my Zen.
 I still felt breezy and blissful the next day, and well into the following week (maybe two).